zhangyuyi99/sunset-notifier/README.md

 REMIND_DAYS = "weekdays"  # "weekdays", "everyday", or ["mon","wed","fri"]
 MINUTES_BEFORE = 5        # How many minutes before sunset
-LANGUAGE = "zh"           # "en" or "zh"
+LANGUAGE = "zh"           # "en" or "zh" NOTIFICATION_SOUND = True # Set to False to disable the chime
 ```

 Want to add your own messages?
 Edit `MESSAGES_EN` or `MESSAGES_ZH` in `config.py` —